Smoke over Athens

 Pollution peaked twice in the Athens area during the last week of August and the first week of September.
 From August 24 to 28 and then again from August 30 to September 3, the average concentration of air particles in Athens reached a density of nearly 100 micrograms per cubic meter.
 These measurements were far above the European Union Ambient Air Quality Standard of fifty micrograms per cubic meter.
 “We wanted to know if some or all of these pollution peaks were caused by the fire plumes,” Liu said.

-He determined plume height and direction by using numerical weather models, and then validated the information with data from the Multi-Angle Imaging Spectroradiometer (MISR) sensor on the Terra satellite, available from the NASA Langley Research Center Atmospheric Science Data Center.
-Ralph Kahn, a senior research scientist at the NASA Goddard Space Flight Center, worked with Liu on the study.
+He determined plume height and direction by using numerical weather models, and then validated the information with data from the Multi-Angle Imaging Spectroradiometer (MISR) sensor on NASA's Terra satellite, available from NASA's Atmospheric Science Data Center (ASDC).
+Ralph Kahn, a senior research scientist at NASA's Goddard Space Flight Center, worked with Liu on the study.
 He said, “Plume height is important.
 How high the smoke is injected into the atmosphere by the fire determines how far the smoke particles travel from these fires, in which direction they travel, and how long they stay in the atmosphere.
 Numerical weather models complement the snapshots from MISR and MODIS, filling in what the polar-orbiting satellite instruments miss.”